Swift Pathway

 Go further

 You’ve covered a lot — From uncovering how Swift handles common data types, to learning about unique control flow capabilities, and exploring helpful resources for modeling complex data structures.
 The concepts and skills you’ve learned lay a strong foundation for developing with Swift.
 Beyond these foundations, Swift has even more features that will help you make your codebase more flexible, manageable, and powerful.
-Explore some of Swift’s advanced features below, and find out what you can utilize to take your app to the next level.
+Explore the latest updates to Swift, as well as some advanced features to take your app to the next level.

 Protocols